josegerryacevedo/RILT/README.md

 NOTE:

-Copy the .env.example and rename it to .env before starting the development server.
+Copy the .env.example and rename it to .env before starting the development server and generate app key.

 HAPPY CODING!!